oronymzy/tips/docs/glossry.md

 [^decrementoperatordef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Increment_and_decrement_operators).
 [^decrementoperatordef-note2]: Based on information from page 231 of “Starting Out with C++: From Control through Objects - Edition: 8th”, ISBN 978-0-13-4037325.
 [^decrementdef-note1]: This definition is based on [Wiktionary's definition of “increment”](https://en.wiktionary.org/wiki/increment#Verb) and [Wiktionary's definition of “decrement”](https://en.wiktionary.org/wiki/decrement#Verb).
+[^dowhileloopconstructdef-note1]: This definition is based on [Wikipedia's definition of “Do while loop”](https://en.wikipedia.org/wiki/Do_while_loop) and [Wikipedia's definition of “While loop”](https://en.wikipedia.org/wiki/While_loop).
 [^entitydef-note1]: This definition is essentially the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Entity).
 [^entrypointdef-note1]: This definition is essentially the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Entry_point), with some rewording.
 [^expressiondef1]: [Javascript expressions, Mozilla](https://developer.mozilla.org/en/Core_JavaScript_1.5_Guide/Expressions) Accessed July 6, 2009]